Greenprint Summit Highlights Potential Impact of Ambitious Project

 "It can be part of the way people move throughout Memphis on a daily basis," Flink said.
 "Greenways are more than a trail through the woods."

+Greenways, as they are completed, will likely be maintained by their cities and local non-profits, said John Michels, a Greenprint coordinator.
+A parks advocacy organization, a separate initiative led by Innovate Memphis with help from Hyde Family Foundations and the City of Memphis Division of Parks and Neighborhoods, will assist local neighborhood advocacy groups by providing them with resources and contacts to the city parks division.
+Both efforts, Michels said, will address recommendations to the Greenprint plan.

-As the Greenway project is completed, and once its finished, it will be maintained in part by a parks advocacy organization, something Innovate Memphis is working to form with help from Hyde Family Foundations and the City of Memphis Division of Parks and Neighborhoods.
-Innovate Memphis created a pilot advocacy program that ran for 10 weeks and focused on Kennedy, Chandler, and Gooch park.
-Mary Higgins, a project manager with Innovate Memphis, said the program reshaped their business plan.
+To conceptualize a parks advocacy organization, Innovate Memphis created a pilot advocacy program that ran for 10 weeks and focused on Kennedy, Chandler, and Gooch park.
+Megan Higgins, a project manager with Innovate Memphis, said the program reshaped their business plan.

 "The pilot was really about testing neighborhood's ambition for civic engagement," Higgins said.
 "Our pilot was more about helping [people] organize more than planning and executing.
 Residents do not recognize themselves as park advocates, but that's exactly what they are."